luke-schumacher/Portfolio/Website_Specifications.md

 **Call-to-Action Buttons (below text):**
 - [View My Work] → links to Work page
 - [Get in Touch] → links to Contact page
+- [Download CV] → links to a hosted PDF of resume

 ---